 Here we have some footage of a B-quad simulation and real world B-quads.
-The simulation is some work done to ensure the new B-quad which is going into service with Rocky Lamattina and Sons next week was capable of getting into the venue in Forbes, where the new combination was part of a Performance Based Standards Demonstration event on Wednesday.
+The simulation is some work done to ensure the new B-quad which is going into service with Rocky Lamattina and Sons next week was capable of getting into the venue in Forbes, where the new combination was part of a Performance Based Standards Demonstration event.

 The combination of the two sets of video footage shows the effectiveness of the truck simulation software we use to assess vehicles and develop them to run on our roads in the PBS scheme.
 The National Heavy Vehicle Regulator can view the performance of any vehicle on a computer simulation and assess whether it meets the criteria required to go forward as an approved design.